ampotos/dynStruct/README.md

 python3 dynStruct.py -d out_test  -o serialize_test
 python3 dynStruct.py -p serialize_test -c
 ```
+### Recovery accuracy
+The recovering of structure is actually not very accurate but it can still give you a good idea of the internal structure of a programme.
+Improving this will be the main objectif in the following month.

 ## Web interface
 DynStruct have a web interface whiche display raw data from the gatherer and the structures recovered by dynStruct.py